-AE135: Fundamentals of Food Processing (A) Instructor: Prof. Blanchard
+AE135:Fundamentals of Food Processing (A) Instructor: Prof. Blanchard measurement applied to food material.

-The theory and application of food processing equipment is discussed.
-Theory includes fluid mechanics, heat transfer thermodynamics, and measurement applied to food material.
 Equipment such as pumps, fans, size reducers, conveyors, driers, refrigeration, and heaters are examined.
 Process conditions and methods as applied to various food products will be covered.
 Field trips will supplement lectures and labs.